lizhe07/jarvis/README.md

 # jarvis
 `jarvis` is designed to be a butler that helps model training.
-It contains data structures and functions for general purposes.

 Run the `pip` install commands at the repository folder to install the package.
 ```bash